dpkoenig/GNBT120/Labs/Week_2/Lab_3.md

 ```
 makeblastdb -help
 ```
 Can you figure out how to specify the input file and the sequence type?
-If you get stuck, use your cursor to select the hidden text underneath this sentence for a hint.
+If you get stuck, use the text underneath this sentence for a hint.
 ```
 makeblastdb -in ncbi_virus_110119_2.txt -dbtype nucl
 ```